 The Malbunka – STAGE 2

-This is a very challenging but incredibly scenic run that links two of the MacDonnell Range’s most popular (and impressive) landmarks.
+A very challenging but incredibly scenic run that links two of the MacDonnell Range’s most popular (and impressive) landmarks.

 |Start location:||Simpsons Gap – 25mins drive from Alice Springs|